Don’t worry, it happens

 4. Stick To Basic Colors

-Along those lines, another thing that happens is that we think about the basic menswear color palate–you know, your blues, your greys, your browns–and people very quickly get bored with that or think, oh, I’m going to be unique, I’m going to add a pop of color.
+Along those lines, another thing that happens is that we think about the basic menswear color palette–you know, your blues, your greys, your browns–and people very quickly get bored with that or think, oh, I’m going to be unique, I’m going to add a pop of color.
 I’m so sick of that phrase.
 Now, color is fine.
 But what happens in the scenario that I described is that those pops of color start to overwhelm every outfit.
 So it’s okay to be okay with the basic menswear color palate.

 I’m not saying you have to be boring and completely swear off color, but if you find yourself thinking about your wardrobe in terms of, oh, you know, I have a lot of blues and greys and browns, but you know what I don’t have a lot of?
 Purple?
 Yeah, I should definitely get some purple, because I don’t have it.